Flowing Hair Stella by CoinWeek ….

 The Mint’s Chief Engraver Charles Barber designed the first obverse, with Lady Liberty’s long hair loose around her neck; this is known as the “Flowing Hair” Stella.
 Assistant Engraver George T. Morgan (of Morgan dollar fame) designed the second obverse with Liberty’s hair on top of her head, known as the “Coiled Hair” Stella.
 Examples of both designs were produced in 1879 and 1880.

 Perhaps one of the strangest elements of the coin is the inscription “★6★G★.3★S★.7★C★7★G★R★A★M★S★” on the obverse to show the pattern’s guaranteed gold content.
 The reverse features a large star with the inscriptions ONE STELLA and 400 CENTS inside of it, and the denomination FOUR DOL. beneath it.
-The legend UNITED STATES OF AMERICA arcs around the rim, and between it and the star are the mottos E PLURIBUS UNUM and DEO EST GLORIA, which translte to “Out of many, one” and “To God is the glory”.
+The legend UNITED STATES OF AMERICA arcs around the rim, and between it and the star are the mottos E PLURIBUS UNUM and DEO EST GLORIA, which translate to “Out of Many, One” and “To God is the Glory”.

 The coin gets its name (as does the $4 denomination) from the star on the reverse, a design element employed because it is another aspect of national symbolism, like the bald eagle or a Union shield.